IvanKorepin/obsidian-ai-bridge/docs/configuration.md

 **Recommended for production.**

-This method is the most secure because, on one hand, it uses SSL encryption, and on the other hand, it doesn't require giving the obsidian2perplexity application access to your SSL certificate and private key.
+This method is the most secure because, on one hand, it uses SSL encryption, and on the other hand, it doesn't require giving the obsidian-ai-bridge application access to your SSL certificate and private key.

 The proxy works only via HTTP, and SSL termination is handled by an external reverse proxy (e.g., Nginx).